Twisted differential String and Fivebrane structures: Introduction

 The general refinement of cohomology classes to \emph{differential} cohomology classes for the case of \emph{abelian} (Eilenberg-Steenrod-type) generalized cohomology theories has been discussed by Hopkins and Singer \cite{HS} and shown by Freed \cite{Freed} to encode various differential (and twisted) structures in String theory.
-However, the cohomological structures that appear in the Freed-Witten \cite{FW} and in the Green-Schwarz anomaly cancellation mechanism \cite{GS}, as well as in the magnetic dual Green-Schwarz mechanism \cite{SSS2} themselves originate from and are controlled by nonabelian structures, namely the $O(n)$-principal bundle underlying the tangent bundle of spacetime and the $U(n)$-principal bundle underlying the gauge bundle on spacetime, as well as their lifts to the higher connected structure groups: a map $X \to B\mathrm{Spin}(n)$ (smooth or not) gives a cocycle in \emph{nonabelian} cohomology, and so do its lifts $X \to B {\rm String}(n)$ etc.
+However, the cohomological structures that appear in the Freed-Witten \cite{FW} and in the Green-Schwarz anomaly cancellation mechanism \cite{GS}, as well as in the magnetic dual Green-Schwarz mechanism \cite{SSS2} themselves originate from --and are controlled by-- nonabelian structures.
+These are the $\mathrm{O}(n)$-principal bundle underlying the tangent bundle of spacetime and the $\mathrm{U}(n)$-principal bundle underlying the gauge bundle on spacetime, as well as their lifts to the higher connected structure groups: a map $X \to B\mathrm{Spin}(n)$ (smooth or not) gives a cocycle in \emph{nonabelian} cohomology, and so do its lifts such as $X \to B {\rm String}(n)$ (and beyond).

-Therefore here we describe a theory of (twisted) differential \emph{nonabelian} cohomology, that builds on \cite{BaezSchr} \cite{SWI} \cite{SWII} \cite{SWII} \cite{SSS1} and is discussed in more detail in \cite{nactwist}.
+Therefore, here we provide applications for the theory of (twisted) differential \emph{nonabelian} cohomology, that builds on \cite{BaezSchr} \cite{SWI} \cite{SWII} \cite{SWII} \cite{SSS1} and is discussed in more detail in \cite{nactwist}.
 We show that the Freed-Witten and the Green-Schwarz mechanisms, as well as the magnetic dual Green-Schwarz mechanism, define differential twisted \emph{nonabelian} cocycles that may be interpreted as differential twisted $\mathrm{Spin}^c$-, $\mathrm{String}$- and $\mathrm{Fivebrane}$-structures, respectively.
 Equivalent anomalies differ by a coboundary, so that they are given by cohomologous nontrivial cocycles.
 Equivalence classes of anomalies are captured by the relevant cohomology.
 We thus have a refinement of the treatment in \cite{SSS2} to the twisted, smooth and differential cases.